 We're here to help.

-It is a priority in the State of Michigan to increase access to quality treatment options for individuals with an opioid use disorder.
-Below you will find important information on different treatment options, how to find treatment, and how to request Naloxone, a medication that can reverse opioid overdoses.
+It is a priority in the State of Michigan to increase access to harm reduction and treatment options for individuals with an substance use disorder.
+Below you will find important information on different treatment options, how to find treatment, and how to request naloxone, a medication that can reverse opioid overdoses.

 Medications for Opioid Use Disorder (MOUD)